yujhenchen/restaurant-ordering-react/README.md

 - [x] Add/ remove cart items
 - [x] Use amount for duplicated items in order summary
+- [ ] Complete order popup modal
+- [ ] Finish Order notification message
 - [ ] Bug fixes
+    - [x] Fixed the position of order summary title and complete order button
     - [ ] Deploy dist/output.css not found
-    - [ ] Fixed the position of order summary title and complete order button

 See the [open issues](https://github.com/yujhenchen/restaurant-ordering-react/issues) for a full list of proposed features (and known issues).